fversnel/RxUnity/README.md

 ## Features

+* Provides an easy way of creating Observables from Unity's Update and FixedUpdate loops.
+* Includes some observables for input, raycasting, time.
 * Removes all boilerplate needed to use Rx from Unity.
-* Includes some observables for input, raycasting, time.
 * Manages the lifecycle of Observables for you, e.g. no resource leaks when forgetting to unsubscribe etc.
-* Makes an effort to have zero allocation observables to prevent a garbage collection nightmare.

 ## Installation